 I think it’s pretty well known that a lot of our food has, well, a bunch of chemical and harmful crap in it.
 When I first started learning about certain ingredients that were bad, it overwhelmed me.
 I felt like every week I was learning about something else that was bad.
 The more you know, the more you realize you don’t know.
 But I started to feel like I was getting a better handle on things.
 My toddler daughter suddenly started going through a ham/deli meat phase (I think it was one trip to Quizno’s that did it – I’m not so green that we never eat out, maybe that’s part of my problem), so I started scouring the labels.

-Most cured meat has nitrites in it (if you haven’t already heard – there’s a cancer link to nitrites); Healthy Child Healthy World has a great summary about the controversy surrounding nitrites.
-The Healthy Shopper also has a good informational article about it.
+Most cured meat has nitrites in it – and if you haven’t already heard – there’s a cancer link to nitrites.

 So I thought I was doing okay when I found Maple Leaf’s Natural Selections ham – and did not read nitrite on the label.
 I have gotten it for several months, thinking it was better for my daughter.
 Well, the joke’s on me, and now I feel pretty stupid.
 Apparently CBC’s Marketplace did an expose on this specific product called Lousy Labels, and it turns out that it does contain nitrites, just hidden in the ingredient name “distilled celery extract”.
 Here’s a Food Labels Primer to help you interpret food labels.
 (Now we only get deli meat from Sunworks Organic Farm in Edmonton).